 There must be a reason really.
 And it’s not ‘you need people, I need a job, so I applied’.
 In the end, work is something you’ll be doing eight hours a day, so you’d better believe in what you’re doing.
 Is there something about the company mission that is compelling to you?
 Does their vision strike a chord in your heart?
 Have you always dreamed of working in a culture like theirs?
 Is there something you’re looking forward to learning from them?
 Do you simply enjoy doing the work activities that the job requires?

 Yes, we are all ‘passionate about not starving to death’.
-But what interviewers want to know is, beyond this primary motivation, if there is something else that will keep you going.
+But what hiring managers want to know is, beyond this primary motivation, if there is something else that will keep you going.
 The truth is money can guarantee job attendance, but only a higher purpose can guarantee job performance.

 6. Do you have any questions for us?